lforst/glsp-vscode-integration/packages/vscode-integration/README.md

  * Any clients registered on the GLSP VSCode integration need to implement this
  * interface.
  */
-interface GlspVscodeClient<D extends vscode.CustomDocument = vscode.CustomDocument> {
+export interface GlspVscodeClient<D extends vscode.CustomDocument = vscode.CustomDocument> {

     /**
      * A unique identifier for the client/panel with which the client will be registered